zenjia/MvvmChart/README.md

         </DataTemplate>
 ```
-Please note: to make this work, you should set UseGeometryBuilder to False.

-    To see more samples, just download the source code, and run the **demo** app(more samples will be added soon).
-Enjoy!
+（To see more samples, just download the source code, and run the **demo** app(more samples will be added continually).
+Enjoy!）